ElisabettaT50/ElisabettaT50/README.md

 - 🔭 I’m currently working on **[a restaurant manager application](https://github.com/anamariaow/RistoranteTeam2Java19.git)**

-- 🌱 I’m currently learning **Java Advanced, SQL and much more 😎**  (but also how to flex README on this profile)
+- 🌱 I’m currently learning **Java, SQL and much more 😎**  (but also how to flex README on this profile)

 - 👀 I want to learn **Python** 🐍